iBackup Extractor Quick Start Tutorial

 Select a backup to access

-If your iPhone backup was encrypted when you created it, you will need to know your password to view its content and enter it at the screen below. iBackup Extractor only uses your password locally on your computer so that you can open your iOS device backup and does not save or share this.
+If your iPhone backup was encrypted when you created it, you will need to enter your backup encryption password in iBackup Extractor to view the contents of the backup. iBackup Extractor uses this password locally and securely on your computer for this purpose so that you can open your iOS device backup - this password is not saved or shared.

 Access encrypted backups to copy data to computer

-After this is done, you can start browsing through your backed-up data, and extract it onto your PC/Mac.
-You can browse through your Calendars, Contacts, Notes, Messages, Photos, Internet browsing history and your iPhone call logs and extract these files to your computer.
+After this is done, you can start browsing through your backed-up data and extract it to your PC/Mac.
+Using the feature selection menu on the left of the program, you can browse through your Calendars, Contacts, Notes, Messages, Photos, Call Logs and more, and extract these files to your computer.

 Extract Photos from iPhone backup